 Strength of the evidence

 The quality of the evidence is determined by the methods used to minimise bias within a study design.
-Cochrane reviews are systematic assessments of all the relevant randomised controlled trials, the highest level of evidence.
+Cochrane reviews are systematic assessments of all the relevant randomised controlled trials (RCTs), which give the highest level of evidence.
 Statistical precision is the degree of certainty about the existence of a true measured effect.

 The second level of evidence is provided by at least one randomised controlled trial on the effectiveness of an intervention, then a pseudo-randomised trial e.g. a trial that assigns participants to a treatment group by alternating between groups as they present or by date of admission.